ivankanski/CMA-Fest-Bingo/cma_fest_bingo/refactor/README.md

 # Welcome to NASBA CMA Fest Bingo!
 ## Application Overview
 NASBA CMA Fest Bingo is a simple responsive web app that generates a printable CMA Fest bingo card.

+Load `index.php` to test output.

 ## Objectives
 1. The code in this simple web app is written in a procedure style.
 Please refactor it so that it is object oriented.